+What does this mean and how do we accomplish this kind of Academic Discipleship?
+First, we seek to fulfill the greatest commandment to love the Lord our God with all our heart and with all our soul and with all our mind and with all our strength(Matt 22:37, Mark 12:30, Luke 10:27).
+Next, as a college preparatory school, we hold high academic standards and train students to think more deeply for themselves.
 Third, classical education places a high priority on the pursuit of truth in all areas of study.
 It includes an integrated study of language (both English and Latin), literature, philosophy, history, science and rhetoric.
-Cambridge’s classical Christian education nurtures a lifelong passion for truth, maturity, and holiness and seeks to produce able minded, Christ-honoring citizens.
+Lastly, our greatest goal is to be a Christian institution in far more than name and motto.
+Cambridge’s classical, Christian, college prep education nurtures a lifelong passion for truth, maturity, and holiness and seeks to produce able minded, Christ-honoring citizens.